deniz617/discord_mutebot/README.md

 ## Parts to edit & Commands
 You only have to edit DISCORD_TOKEN and REQUIRED_ROLE.
 #### Commands
-1q = Mutes all users that are connected to the voice chat of the user that wrote the command.
-2w = Unmutes all users that are connected to the voice chat of the user that wrote the command.
+1q = Mutes all users that are connected to the voice chat of the user that wrote the command.\n 2w = Unmutes all users that are connected to the voice chat of the user that wrote the command.